metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Lack of conditioning is really starting to show for these Chargers.
 Gerald Everett getting winded led to Herbert throwing an inadvertent pick-six to the Kansas defense.

 The pressure has rattled Herbert.
 Chris Jones and the Chiefs with their blitz packages have managed to shake him up.

+Herbert throwing an absolute dime despite the internal bleeding.
+The man has heart.